girlscript/winter-of-contributing/Python/README.md

 - [List_&_Matrix](./List_&_Matrix)
 ## Learning path
 1. Git & GitHub
+2. Installing development and debugging software for python
-2. Brief history of python
+3. Brief history of python
-3. What is a programming language?
+4. What is a programming language?
-4. What is type conversion ?
+5. What is type conversion ?
-5. Use cases of Python
+6. Use cases of Python
-6. Virtual Environment
+7. Virtual Environment
-7. Operators
+8. Operators
-8. List_&_Matrix
+9. List_&_Matrix